Gustav Stresemann Business School: History

 On April 15, 1907, the Gustav-Stresemann commercial school was found as a high school.
 In 1909, the school was extended into a one-year commercial elementary school for boys.
 In 1922, the school was established at the “Domus University” as a two-year school.

 Between 1944 and 47, caused by the war and the destruction of a schoolbuilding after a bombing raid, the school closed for 3 years.
 On April 15, 1947, the school reopened in a different location with the principal Dr. Dörr.

 In 1952-55 the school was headed by Dr. J.Kloster, followed in 1955 by Mr. Steglich.

 In 1958 the school moved to the Zitadelle Mainz.
 At the citadel the school occupied two small buildings.
 The citadel had direct access to the train station.
 During that time some later successful pupils attended classes, like Karl-Heinz Kipp, the “Massa” founder of the “Bakery Ditsch”, Peter Ditsch.

 In 1964 a name change to “Gustav-Stresemann school” took place.
 Gustav Stresemann was a Nobel Prize laureate, also famous as head of the foreign office.
 He supported the reconciliation between Germany and France after the First World War and workers' rights.

 In 1968 Gustav-Stresemann school changed to a commercial school.

-1973-89 Theo Hipleh headed Gustav-Stresemann commercial school, followed by Mrs. Nortrud Hummel from 1990-1993.
+1973-89 Theo Hipleh headed Gustav-Stresemann commercial school, followed by Mrs. Nortrud Hummel from 1990 to 1993.
 Her successor was Günter Mattis.